Frequently Asked Questions

 Those who have organ transplants or are taking immunosuppressant medication should not practice Svaroopa® yoga.
 It dramatically improves the condition of the immune system and may compromise the organ transplant.
 This does not include individuals with hip and knee replacements, who can safely practice Svaroopa® yoga with modifications and receive many benefits from doing so.
 It also does not include those who have autoimmune conditions such as multiple sclerosis, lupus, or rheumatoid arthritis.
 People with these illnesses can safely practice and receive many benefits from the balancing effects of the yoga on the immune system and the strengthening of the nervous system.

-Almost anyone can benefit from Svaroopa® Yoga.
 The practice is very accessible to newcomers because it supports the body fully with propping and pose modifications so that the deep tensions in the spine begin to release.
 So you never have to worry about not being able to do a pose because there are always options available to accommodate your body.
 And as you practice more, your body opens up in new ways, so that you can extend your range of motion and explore poses on a deeper level, all without forcing or straining.
 Thus the same practice is suitable for both newcomers and long-standing students, but experienced very differently.

-Svaroopa® yoga sessions are organized by theme so that you get a variety of different releases in the body and learn how to keep your spine open in your daily life.
+Sweet Yoga sessions are organized by theme so that you get a variety of different releases in the body and learn how to keep your spine open in your daily life.
 Some themes, such as standing poses and vinyasa (flowing sequences), are active and some are more meditative (neck and shoulders, forward bends, and lower spinal release).
 All classes help you to release deep tensions in the spine, increase your strength, flexibility and balance and quiet your mind.
-Svaroopa® yoga will particularly appeal to those who are looking to relieve physical discomfort, improve overall health and well-being, experience more ease in the body and become more comfortable with stillness.
+Sweet Yoga will particularly appeal to those who are looking to relieve physical discomfort, improve overall health and well-being, experience more ease in the body and become more comfortable with stillness.
 It is also of particular interest to those who have a yearning for something more from their yoga practice than just the physical postures – an experience of inner clarity, self-knowledge, and bliss.

 Ujjayi pranayama also balances the immune system, helping students with autoimmune conditions, allergies and colds or flu.
 Following the breathing practice, we explore a series of asanas (or poses) related to a particular theme.
 A typical class includes between 9 and 16 poses, which are held for 45 seconds to a couple of minutes, to allow for softening.
 Propping and pose modifications are used for every student so that the practice is individualized to accommodate each person’s needs.